GouldGroup/aidd-workshops/Readme.md

 To setup the development environment for these workshops, you need to have some conda distribution installed.
 We will use [Miniconda](https://docs.conda.io/en/latest/miniconda.html) for this workshop.

 ### Install Miniconda
 Download and install the relevant version of Miniconda for your operating system. (you are probably running a Windows 64-bit or MAC 64-bit system).
-If you are using an M1 mac it is still recommended to install the 64-bit version of Miniconda.

 ### Install Dependencies
 To install the required dependencies for the workshop and create a development environment for DeepChem, open a terminal in the current directory (Anaconda Prompt on Windows) and type: